SIBarcodeNetwork/ReadtheDocsMaster/Docs/bioprojects.rst

 .. figure:: /images/bioproject_in_gb_record.png
   :align: center
   :target: /en/latest/_images/bioproject_in_gb_record.png

   Here is an example of a BioProject link appearing in a GenBank record (https://www.ncbi.nlm.nih.gov/nuccore/KJ013267)

 Creating a BioProject
 ---------------------

 A BioProject will need to be created before new GenBank submissions or existing GenBank records can be organized under one.

-To create a BioProject, navigate to the new NCBI Submission Portal: https://submit.ncbi.nlm.nih.gov/.
+To create a BioProject, navigate to the NCBI Submission Portal: https://submit.ncbi.nlm.nih.gov/.

-1. Click on "Log in".
+Click on "Log in".
 Generally, it is easiest to sign in with a Google or other third party account.
+An account can also be made with Smithsonian credentials.

 .. figure:: /images/ncbi_submission_portal_sign_in.png
   :align: center